Have questions about 529 education savings plans and other ways to save for your child’s education?

 Can I set up automatic 529 savings plan withdrawals and transfers?

 Yes, and it’s a great idea.
-If you have a CollegeAmerica account, you can easily set up withdrawals online, over the phone or by mailing us a completed CollegeAmerica Distribution Request Form.
+If you have a CollegeAmerica account, you can easily set up withdrawals, over the phone or by mailing us a completed CollegeAmerica Distribution Request Form.
 Then we can transfer your money to your linked checking or savings account.

 Can I send 529 savings plan withdrawals directly to the school?

 Yes.
 You may request to send the money directly to an eligible higher education institution online, or contact your financial professional to send the money directly to any eligible educational institution.
 If you own a CollegeAmerica account, you can call us at 800-421-4225 to process the transfer.

 It depends on who receives the money from the distribution.
 If the plan pays the money to you, then the tax reporting will be under your Social Security number.
 If the plan pays the money to the account beneficiary or directly to a school, then the tax reporting will be under the beneficiary’s Social Security number.

 How does a 529 savings plan account affect federal financial aid?